What You Need to Know

 Medicare Supplement insurance is often called Medigap insurance.
-A Medicare Supplement plan or Medigap insurance should move with you to North Carolina from another state.
+A Medicare Supplement plan or Medigap insurance should move with you to Raleigh, North Carolina from another state.
 Because most Medicare Supplement policies are standardized in most states, it’s likely that it won’t change.

 Even though your policy and benefits may not change when you move to North Carolina, your rates may increase or decrease depending on where you moved from.
 For more information about how your Medicare Supplement coverage costs may change when you move, contact Carolina Insurance Professionals.

 Watch Out For Medicare Enrollment Scams When You Move

 When you relocate to North Carolina, be cautious opening mail or emails, or answering phone calls about your Medicare insurance.
 Unfortunately, fraudulent behavior impacts many Medicare enrollees every year.
 Here are a few tips to keep in mind when you move to avoid becoming a victim of potential fraudulent activity.

 - The official Medicare website can be found at https://www.medicare.gov/